 For very large infestations, you may need to use a systemic insecticide, horticultural oil or Neem oil when the creatures are in their crawler stage.

 This usually occurs during June or December.

-Mealybugs are common Dracaena pests and soft-bodied insects.
+Mealybugs on Dracaena are common soft-bodied insects.

 You’ll find them lurking along the undersides of the plants’ leaves and on the stems.